30 day money back guarantee. Cancel for full refund, keep the audit report.

 Why It Matters for Brokers

 Workers compensation is one of the most audit-sensitive lines of coverage.
-The payroll and classification data on the ACORD 130 becomes the basis for the initial premium, and any discrepancies will be corrected at audit — often resulting in significant additional premium charges.
+The payroll and classification data on the ACORD 130 becomes the basis for the initial premium, and any discrepancies will be corrected at audit, often resulting in significant additional premium charges.
 Brokers who help clients accurately report classifications and payroll upfront avoid the unpleasant surprise of large audit bills.
 Proper ACORD 130 completion also ensures the correct EMR is applied, which can represent a 20-40% swing in premium.
+Accurate ACORD form completion reduces back-and-forth with carriers and accelerates the quoting and binding process significantly.

 Real-World Example